 Purposeful Fixture Placement

-Light with Purpose – The big secret to lighting is to design with light, not fixtures.
+The big secret to lighting is to design purposefully with light, not fixtures.
 Before doing anything you will want to recursively ask yourself a question: “Why light?”
 What do you want to capture with light?

-It’s only after figuring this out that you will decide the appropriate fixture and placement.
-For example, if you have a beautiful ornamental Japanese Maple tree with branches spread out over the waterfall, how will you light it?
+It’s only after figuring this out that you will decide on the appropriate fixture and placement.
+For example, if you have a beautiful ornamental Japanese Maple tree with branches spread out over the waterfall or a fountain surrounded by a flower bed, how will you light it?

 Always consider the viewing angles, where you will be observing.
 These are all matters you will encounter when trying to create a balanced lighting effect.

-Having fun with your approach will help you to get in the right mind set.
-Get a flashlight and try different things at night; have fun seeing how things look when they are lit from different viewpoints.
+Having fun with your approach will help you to get in the right mindset!
+Get a flashlight and try different angles at night.
+Try different positions, different locations, and even different types of light (colored light versus not or warm light versus cold light).
+Have fun seeing how things look when they are lit from different viewpoints.
 Imagine your flashlight is the fixture: see how you like the play of the angles and shadows when lit from different places.